 Garnish: seasonal fresh fruit, fresh mint (optional)

-Combine spirit, juice and syrups with ice cubes in a shaker.
+Combine the spirit, juice and syrups with ice in a shaker.
 Shake and strain into a Julep cup filled with cracked ice.
 Top with soda and garnish.